-Finally we have to take into account that the watering treatment may not be as effective as was previously assumed, from our RWC measurements we can conclude that A. cytisoides is able to absorb the available water but it remains unclear for which time period this heightened water content is present in the plant and at which rate water content decays.
+Finally we have to take into account that the watering treatment may not be as effective as was previously assumed.
+From our RWC measurements we can conclude that A. cytisoides is able to absorb the available water, but it remains unclear for which time period this increased water content is present in the plant and at which rate water content decays.
 Furthermore our measurements did not include measurements on water content in A. barrelieri which may provide us with additional information about the competition between nurse and protégé and the effectiveness of the watering treatment as a whole since the watering treatment may not be sufficient for watering both or may not penetrate to deeper ground layers which are exploited by A. barrelieri.